gaben3722/Detroit-Red-Wings-ETL-project/README.md

 #
-Utilizing the ETL process to create an automated Detroit Red Wings Twitter.
+Utilizing the ETL process to create an automated Detroit Red Wings twitter.